RakeshYemineni1/RakeshYemineni1/README.md

 - 👀 I’m interested in Competitive Programming, Artificial Intelligence and Machine Learning.
 - 🌱 I’m currently learning Dynamic Programming Languages, Database management system, Web Services.
 - 💞️ I’m looking to collaborate on Machine Learning and Artificial Intelligence Projects.
-- 📫 How to reach me instagram @rakesh.yemineni
+- 📫 How to reach me instagram @yrakesh.11

 <!---
 RakeshYemineni1/RakeshYemineni1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.